 Changes to the benefit system

-You may have heard that some welfare benefits have been changing in the last few years.
-Find out on this page how these changes might affect you.
+Some welfare benefits have changed in the past few years.
+Find out if this affects you.

 - The introduction of Universal Credit

 - Personal Independence Payment is replacing Disability Living Allowance